TL;DR

 This is closer to how you interact with a junior developer than how you interact with a tool.
 You define the task, review the output, and iterate through comments.

-Codex handles TypeScript refactors well because it can run the full build pipeline in its sandbox:
+Codex handles TypeScript refactors well because it can run the full build pipeline in a local checkout or cloud task:

 codex exec "Migrate all API routes from the legacy express-validator